sowcow/blog/content/posts/matter-of-life-and-death.md

 There is propaganda angle to it which is fine by me.
 I think it is still strong even if the idea of Anglo-American cooperation in the new world is ignored.

 Extremely visual and educating on those matters but as it happens it is not too comfortable experience.
+And I should say that even Peeping Tom was more "polite" when it comes to "uneasieness" than this movie.
-It was almost necessary to analyze how director controls the tension and conjures images at needed moments.
+So it was almost necessary to analyze how director controls the tension and conjures images at needed moments.

 The whole movie is such a complex dissonance that the simple ending looks strange after the movie.